 One or more RAID groups

 Each ONTAP Select host must have a single RAID controller.
 You should create a single RAID group for ONTAP Select.
 However, in certain situations you might consider creating more than one RAID group.
-Refer to Best practices.
+Refer to Summary of best practices.

 Storage pool considerations